anthonytournier/csgo-gsi-to-arduino/README.md

 python ./main.py
 ```

-The server is now listenning for POST request from CSGO and sends the data to your Arduino throught serial COM.
+The server is now listenning for POST request from CSGO and sends the data to your Arduino through serial COM.

 #### Windows
 Copy the repository URL using the green clone widget on the top right.